-Many argue that Chromebook is not a complete machine and it panders to people who have limited use-case.
-Frankly, that is true to some extent.
+Many argue that Chromebook is not a complete machine, and it panders to users who have limited use-case.
+Frankly, that’s true to some extent.
 However, with the support of Android and Linux apps, the gap has closed significantly.
-Having said that, lack of Windows app support is still the bottleneck for many users who want to move from a Windows PC to Chromebook.
+Having said that, the lack of Windows app support is still the bottleneck for many users who want to move from a Windows PC to Chromebook.
 But that is also changing.
-Now, you can use Windows 10 apps on Chromebook thanks to the Linux support.
-In this article, I am going to show you how to install a majority of Windows apps on Chrome OS without a hitch.
+Now, you can run Windows 10 and 11 apps on Chromebook, thanks to native Linux support.
+In this article, we will show you how to install and use Windows apps on Chrome OS using Wine.
 So, let’s get started.

-- Set Up Wine 5.0 on Your Chromebook
+How to Install Wine 7.0 on Your Chromebook

-Before we begin, make sure you have set up Linux on your Chromebook properly.
-Having done that, here we will begin by installing the latest version of Wine (5.0) on our Chromebook.
-In case, you are wondering what is Wine, well, it’s a compatibility layer that allows you to use Windows apps in a Linux environment without going through the emulation route.
+Here, we will begin by installing the latest version of Wine (7.0) on our Chromebook.
+In case you are wondering what is Wine, well, it’s a compatibility layer that allows you to use Windows apps in a Linux environment without going through the emulation route.

-To cut things short, you will be basically using Windows applications through a compatibility layer called Wine which will run inside the Linux container.
-I know that seems a mouthful, but don’t worry the performance remains quite good and more than usable for light applications.
-Now having said all of that, let’s begin with the installation of Wine 7.0 to run Windows 10 and 11 apps on your Chromebook.
+To cut things short, you will basically use Windows applications through a compatibility layer called Wine, which will run inside the Linux container.
+I know that seems a mouthful, but don’t worry the performance is good and more than usable for light applications.
+Now, having said that, let’s begin with the installation of Wine 7.0 to run Windows 10 and 11 apps on your Chromebook.

-1. First of all, open the Linux Terminal and run the below command to add support for 32-bit apps.
+2. After Linux is installed, open Terminal from the app drawer and run the below command to add support for 32-bit apps.

 sudo dpkg --add-architecture i386